IntCDC/VisuAlFroG/docs/installation-guide.md

 (The appended version numbers show the last tested versions)

 > **Note**
-> - Upon account creation, the [full version of Rhinoceros 3D](https://www.rhino3d.com/download/rhino-for-windows/evaluation) can be used for free for 90 days.
+> - Upon account creation, the [full version 7 of Rhinoceros 3D](https://www.rhino3d.com/download/archive/rhino/7/latest) can be used for free for 90 days.
+>    - Rhino 8 is already supported but requires re-building VisuAlFrog, see [Developer Guid](developer-guide.md)
 > - Upon account creation, the free [trial version of SciChart](https://www.scichart.com/getting-started/scichart-wpf/) can be used for 30 days

 > **Warn**